K-12 EDUCATION

 When students feel like they matter to their community, they are more likely to be socially connected and experience positive mental health and a sense of wellbeing.
 Cultivating a strong sense of mattering and community connectedness is a positive factor that can improve child outcomes in a variety of areas, including in school.
 The percentages below refer to students agreeing with the statement, “Do you agree or disagree that in your community you feel like you matter to people?”

-Slightly more than half of middle and high school students report feeling like they matter in their community.
+Only half of Maine high school students report feeling like they matter in their community.

 % of students feeling that they matter (Middle School)